 The First Step – Install Your Google Voice

-Google Voice is free.
+Buy your google voice accounts.
 There will be no fees to pay when you record the call.
 Keep in mind that you can only record the incoming calls.

 Google Voice is accessible through various platforms, including browser, iOS devices, and Android devices.